-Snavely Ford Trail, Antietam National Battlefield Professional Review and Guide
+Snavely Ford Trail, Antietam National Battlefield Professional Guide

 "A pleasant circuit walk along the surprisingly wild Antietam Creek, one of three fronts in the Battle of Antietam, the bloodiest day of the Civil War.
 Wild turkey, beaver, barred owls, and other wildlife inhabit the stream valley.
 Cows can often be seen grazing on the other side of the creek.
 The lovely bucolic countryside belies the carnage that took place along the creek on September 17, 1862.
 The Battle of Antietam (also known as the Battle of Sharpsburg) took place in three phases over 12 square miles.